What is Equity in a Business?

 Residual ClaimsShareholders have residual claims on profits and company assets after other obligations

-Capital AppreciationShare value can appreciate if the firm performs well.
+Capital AppreciationShare value can be appreciated if the firm performs well.
 Share capital and equity are fundamental concepts in corporate finance.

 High RiskHigh Returns investments are high-risk but offer potential for higher returns